hrayleung/Algorithm_BNU_2025_CPP/README.md

 # Algorithm_BNU_2025_CPP

-This repository contains C++ implementations of algorithm labs and related notes for the BNU 2025 Algorithm course.
+This repository contains C++ implementations of algorithm labs and related notes for the Beijing Normal University 2025 Algorithm course.
 It includes solutions to lab assignments as well as code examples for key algorithmic paradigms.

 ## Project Structure